Identity & Access Management (IAM) in the Banking Industry

 2.2 Data Owners / Business Stakeholders

-Identifying and Classifying Sensitive Data: This involves recognizing and categorizing data that is considered sensitive or confidential within an organization.
-This process helps in understanding the level of protection required for different types of information, such as personal, financial, or proprietary data.
+• Identifying and Classifying Sensitive Data: Recognize and categorize data considered sensitive or confidential, understanding the level of protection required for different types of information.

-Collaborating in Defining Access Permissions and Roles: Working together with relevant stakeholders to establish access permissions and role definitions.
-This collaborative effort ensures that individuals within an organization have appropriate access to data and systems based on their roles, responsibilities, and the principle of least privilege, enhancing security and data protection measures.
+• Collaborating in Defining Access Permissions and Roles: Work with relevant stakeholders to establish access permissions and role definitions, ensuring appropriate access to data and systems based on roles and responsibilities.

 2.3 System Administrators

-Implementing and Maintaining Access Controls: This involves putting in place security measures and policies to regulate and manage access to systems, networks, and data.
-Access controls ensure that only authorized individuals or systems can interact with specific resources, helping prevent unauthorized access and potential security breaches.
+• Implementing and Maintaining Access Controls: Establish and maintain security measures and policies to regulate and manage access to systems, networks and data.

-Monitoring System Logs for Unauthorized Access: Regularly reviewing system logs to identify and investigate any instances of unauthorized access or suspicious activities.
-Monitoring logs is a crucial part of proactive security, enabling quick detection, response, and mitigation of security incidents to protect the integrity and confidentiality of data and systems.
+• Monitoring System Logs for Unauthorized Access: Regularly review system logs to identify and investigate instances of unauthorized access or suspicious activities.

 2.4 Security / Governance Team

-Conduct Periodic Access Reviews and Audits: Regularly reviewing and auditing user access permissions and roles to ensure they align with an organization’s security policies and requirements.
-Periodic access reviews help identify and address any discrepancies, unauthorized access, or changes that could pose security risks.
+• Conduct Periodic Access Reviews and Audits: Regularly review and audit user access permissions and roles to ensure alignment with security policies and requirements.

 2.5 End Users

-Report Any Suspicious Activity Promptly: Promptly reporting any unusual or suspicious activities observed in the workplace or related to information systems.
-Timely reporting enables security teams to investigate and address potential security threats before they escalate, contributing to the overall security posture of an organization.
+• Report Any Suspicious Activity Promptly: Timely report any unusual or suspicious activities observed in the workplace or related to information systems.

 3. User Access Lifecycle